Dublin

 In the appeal procedure (applies also to the Dublin procedure), the Federal Administrative Court has the possibility to order a hearing if the facts are not clear enough.[69]
 In practice, it does not make use of this possibility.[70]

 However, the Court can only examine errors of law, not whether or not the decision of the determining authority was “appropriate” (see section on Regular Procedure: Appeal).
-This limitation is very relevant in the Dublin procedure.
+This limitation has particularly impact on the Dublin procedure.
 Many Dublin cases do not fall under the compulsory criteria of the Dublin III Regulation or under Articles 3 or 8 ECHR.
 Therefore, especially in cases regarding family ties that fall outside those strict definitions, the interpretation of humanitarian reasons for which Switzerland can apply the sovereignty clause becomes crucial.
 The Court stated that it is a question of “appropriateness” where the SEM has a margin of appreciation, whether there are humanitarian reasons for applying the sovereignty clause.
 The SEM has to examine and motivate its reasoning for using or not using the sovereignty clause.
 As long as SEM decides within this margin, the Court cannot examine whether the decision was appropriate.

 For example, in one case an Afghan mother and her minor son travelled to Switzerland via Bulgaria.
 The older son/brother lives in Switzerland based on a temporary admission.
 Because the brother with protection status in Switzerland was already an adult, the SEM decided to send the mother and younger brother back to Bulgaria, despite the fact that the applicants claimed that the younger brother needed the support of his older brother.
 The Court confirmed this decision: it admitted that the criteria according to which the SEM had examined the humanitarian reasons were strict, however, they were objective and clear.
 Therefore, the Court could not examine the decision by the SEM.[71]
 However, the SEM has to examine and motivate the use of the sovereignty clause.

-The Federal Administrative Court confirmed in a leading case decision of 21 December 2017 that the asylum seeker can rely on the correct application of the Dublin responsibility criteria, as an individual right, in line with the CJEU jurisprudence in Ghezelbash and Mengesteab.[71]
+The Federal Administrative Court confirmed in a leading decision of 21 December 2017 that the asylum seeker can rely on the correct application of the Dublin responsibility criteria, as an individual right, in line with the CJEU jurisprudence in Ghezelbash and Mengesteab.[72]

 Legal assistance

-Free legal assistance is ensured at first instance.[73]
-Therefore, in the Dublin procedure just as in the regular procedure, state-funded (but independent) free legal assistance is guaranteed to all applicants (see also Legal Assistance).
+Free legal assistance is ensured at first instance.[74]
+Therefore, in the Dublin procedure just as in the regular procedure, state-funded (but independent) free legal assistance is guaranteed to all applicants (see also Regular Procedure, Legal assistance).
+Access to legal assistance is also available for persons who ask for asylum in detention or prison.
+For further information, see the general chapter on Registration of the asylum application.

 The relatively short time limit of five working days for lodging an appeal against a Dublin transfer decision constitutes a real obstacle to appealing.
 This is even more problematic in cases where the mandated legal assistance decides not to appeal as it considers that lodging an appeal would be doomed to fail.
 In those cases, applicants could theoretically approach a non-state-funded entity for legal advice to ask for support.
 However, this is very difficult due to the remote locations of federal centres, given that most independent legal advisory offices are situated in urban areas.
 Additionally, if a lawyer of one of those offices decides to appeal, the time to gather all information needed is extremely short.